School of Graduate and Professional Studies

 Character Education Certificate

-A new online professional development offering targeted to meet the needs of educators and administrators.
+A new online professional development program, offered at a nominal fee, for certified educators.
 Designed to be responsive to trends in today's world, the Character Education Certificate will provide an additional credential that will give teachers and leaders a competitive edge in their career.

 - Develop the character of self, staff, and students in your school environment